Murph9/RallyGame2/README.md

 -   money for continually accelerating
 -   reduced damage from collisions
 -   money for near misses
--   a big helpful fun
+-   a big helpful fan
 -   hopping ability
 -   super bouncy
 -   drift points (with no benefit)